bennynis/django-tastypie-cache/README.md

 that this solution works quite well to reduce response time for incoming API requests.
 The premise is fairly simple.
 We cache the entire serialized response for a period of time.
 When new requests come in we check the cache for an existing computed key and if found return that serialized response.
-Due to caching the serialized response, several methods inside the Resource object had to be over ridden.
+Due to caching the serialized response, several methods inside the Resource object had to be overridden.

 ### Installation